-Serbia: Power utility EPS Elektroprivreda Srbije seeks 200MEUR loan from EBRD24.
-June 2015. / News Serbia Energy
+Serbia: Power utility EPS Elektroprivreda Srbije seeks 200MEUR loan from EBRD, News Serbia Energy

 The Serbian government is in discussion with the European Bank for Reconstruction and Development (EBRD) as it looks to split the Elektroprivreda Srbije (EPS) utility.